OSSSC-edu/supply-chain.github.io/Fundamentals-2-Ind.md

 [Link to NTIA requirements on SBOMs >>](https://www.ntia.doc.gov/report/2021/minimum-elements-software-bill-materials-sbom)

-## Security strategy when selecting open source components
+## Upgrade strategy as a security aspect for open source components
-The expectation that a lively and active community will provide patches/security fixes quicker is one of the drivers when selecting components.
-Should you go for the latest or second latest as your strategy.
-Different opinions exist with pros/cons.
-Version upgrade compatibility is something to consider.
+One of the drivers for selecting open source software to be part of your development is the expectation that a lively and active community might provide patches/security fixes quicker than a commercial vendor.
+If true, you will need to have a version upgrade strategy in place as part of handling the security aspect.
+Different options exist with pros/cons for each option.
+For instance, should you always update to the latest version when available from any source, or only upgrade when a stable version has been released from the original source?

+The decision of the security strategy may be impacted by your own development process, your customers need, hardware compatibility, or the criticality of the software you are developing.

 ## Commercial vendors / Mergers & Acquisitions
-Free open source software issues must also be adequately addressed in third party contracts, development agreements, distribution agreements, acquisitions, and other transactions.
+Mergers and acquisitions (M&A) combine two business entities into one.
+A merger occurs when the two businesses form a new, third entity.
+In an acquisition, one company purchases and absorbs the other into its operations.

+Entering an M&A process, it’s necessary to have a full understanding of the free open source software content of the subject(s).
+The subject can be an available commercial product, a development or distribution agreement for the codebase or a development base of a company.
+The understanding includes awareness of included open source licenses and how these fit the intended purpose as well as the security status and possibility to remedy any security issues.
+The concluded understanding might have an impact on the decision to proceed with the M&A process or not, and if so possibly how.

 # Basics of Contribution